Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/HowTo/deploy/Deploy-only-Service-Health-Alerts.md

 az deployment sub create --name "amba-ServiceHealthAssignment" --template-file .\patterns\alz4Subs\policyAssignments\DINE-ServiceHealthAssignment.json --location $location --parameters '{ \"topLevelSubscriptionId\": { \"value\": \"$targetSubscription$\" }, \"policyAssignmentParameters\": { \"value\": { \"ALZMonitorResourceGroupName\": { \"value\": \"rg-amba-monitoring-001\" }, \"ALZMonitorResourceGroupTags\": { \"value\": { \"Project\": \"amba-monitoring\" } }, \"ALZMonitorResourceGroupLocation\": { \"value\": \"eastus\" }, \"ALZMonitorActionGroupEmail\": { \"value\": \"test@test.com\"} } } }'
 ```

-{{< hint type=important >}}
+> [!warning]
-The final parameter is the ```--parameters``` parameter, which is used to pass a JSON string that contains the parameters for the deployment.
+> The final parameter is the ```--parameters``` parameter, which is used to pass a JSON string that contains the parameters for the deployment.
 The JSON string is enclosed in single quotes and contains escaped double quotes for the keys and values of the parameters.
 It is possible to create a parameter file instead of using a json-string.
+>

-The JSON object contains two parameters: ```topLevelSubscriptionId``` and ```policyAssignmentParameters```.
+> The JSON object contains two parameters: ```topLevelSubscriptionId``` and ```policyAssignmentParameters```.
 The ```topLevelSubscriptionId``` parameter is used to specify the subscription, and should *coincide* with the value of the ```targetSubscription```.
 The ```policyAssignmentParameters``` parameter is an object that contains the values for the parameters that are used to configure the monitoring resource group.
 The parameters include the name of the resource group, the tags for the resource group, the location of the resource group, and the email address for the action group associated with the Service Health Policy Set Definition.
-{{< /hint >}}

 {{% /tab %}}